This Constitution, approved

 7. NATIONAL COORDINATORS

-The Society may appoint coordinators in
+The Society may appoint coordinators in countries where

-a bank account under the supervision of the Treasurer.
+under the supervision of the Treasurer.

 8. ANNUAL GENERAL MEETING

 i.
-In the first half of each year the
+In the first half of each year the Secretary shall

-Secretary shall call an Annual General Meeting.
+call an Annual General Meeting.

 ii.
 Four weeks' notice of an Annual General Meeting shall be

 iii.
 A quorum for an Annual General Meeting shall be one tenth